Can Meditation Replace Sleep?

 What Type of Meditation Can Replace Sleep?

-The best type of meditation to help sleep is the one that enables you to relax the most.
+The type of meditation to help sleep is the one that enables you to be in a comfortable position and will be achievable on a regular basis.

-This can vary from person to person; however, an excellent place to start would be meditations specifically designed to aid in sleep or body scan meditations like Yoga Nidra which help’s relax the body and prepare’s the mind for rest.
+This can vary from person to person; however, an excellent place to start would be meditations specifically designed to promote restful sleep.
+Alternatively, you could try some Deep Breathing techniques like the 4-7-8.

-If you cant fit in meditation before bed, then waking up 20 to 30 minutes earlier to meditate in the morning might be the perfect solution.
+If you cant fit in a meditation practice before bed, then waking up 20 to 30 minutes earlier to meditate in the morning might be the perfect solution.

-Meditating in the morning can help you set your intentions for the day, help you feel more awake, and leave your mind disciplined and focused.
+A morning meditation routine can help you set your intentions for the day, help you feel more awake, and leave your mind disciplined and focused.

 - 10 minutes meditation can be the equivalent of 44 minutes sleep.